adrianpomilio/serverless-how-to/manual-serverless/README.md

 --

 * View the results on the cmd line
-* Open the outputfile.txt, your results should be similar to --
+* Open the outputfile, your results should be similar to --
 ```
 "value1"